-In 2002, the Rev. Dr. George Wiley, a professor of religion at Baker University, began engaging his students in research on world religions in northeast Kansas.
+In 2002, the Rev. Dr. George Wiley, a former professor of religion at Baker University, began engaging his students in research on world religions in northeast Kansas.
 He became a Pluralism Project affiliate that same year.
 The Rev. Dr. Wiley and his students began visiting religious sites in Kansas and created profiles of some of these sites.
 He retired from Baker University in 2011 after 35 years on campus.
 The Rev. Dr. Wiley is an ordained priest in the Episcopal church and now serves in the Episcopal Diocese of Kansas.

 At the time of the World Religions in Northeast Kansas project, Dr. Wiley wrote: